Jean-Marie Balestre: Career

 After the war, he worked as a journalist for Robert Hersant at a successful French automobile magazine called L'Auto-Journal.
-Balestre continued to work with Hersant as he expanded his publishing operations, which made Balestre a wealthy individual.
-He was a founding member of the Fédération Française du Sport Automobile, a French national motorsport organization, in 1950, and in 1961 became the first president of the International Karting Commission of the FIA.
+He continued to work with Hersant as he expanded his publishing operations, which made Balestre wealthy.
+He was a founding member of the Fédération Française du Sport Automobile, a French national motorsport organization, in 1950, and in 1962 became the first president of the Commission Internationale de Karting.
 He was elected president of the FFSA in 1973 and president of the FIA's International Sporting Commission in 1978.
-He was instrumental in transforming the International Sporting Commission into the Fédération Internationale du Sport Automobile (FISA) in 1978.
+He was instrumental in transforming the International Sporting Commission into the Fédération Internationale du Sport Automobile (FISA) in 1978, winning the election by 29 votes to 11 over Tom Binford.

 In the late 1970s, photographs began to circulate of Balestre wearing a German SS uniform, and he took unsuccessful legal action to suppress their publication.

 Balestre was heavily involved in what is colloquially called the FISA–FOCA war, a political battle over finances and control of the Formula One World Championships between 1980 and 1982.
 Balestre and his opponent, Bernie Ecclestone, settled the dispute after Enzo Ferrari brokered a compromise.
 Balestre signed the first Concorde Agreement, under which FOCA was granted the commercial rights to Formula One while the FIA retained control of all sporting and technical regulations.

 In 1986, a few hours after the death of Henri Toivonen and Sergio Cresto in a crash, Balestre announced the unilateral decision of FISA to ban Group B rallying in favour of the slower, less technically advanced Group A. Despite this decision, WRC driver fatalities peaked in 1989.

 Balestre is credited with establishing specific crash test requirements for Formula One cars, significantly improving the safety of the sport.
-He was also a key proponent of the switch to naturally aspirated engines in 1989, also arguing that such a move was essential for safety reasons.
+He was also a key proponent of the switch to naturally aspirated engines in 1989, arguing that such a move was essential for safety reasons.